Staff

 Our teachers see themselves as partners in discovery and co-constructors of knowledge as we scaffold learning and guide participation.
 We role model on-going learning, our centre values and respect for each other and our environment.

-Post-Graduate Diploma of Business (Human Resource Management), University of Auckland, NZ
+Post-Graduate Diploma of Business (Human Resource Management).
+University of Auckland.

 Fully Certificated Teacher

-Canaan’s background prior to joining PMK brings to our team a strong understanding of the Reggio Emilia approach and experience as both a Lead Teacher and a Centre Supervisor.
+My background prior to joining PMK and setting up PMK II I bring to our team a strong understanding of the Reggio Emilia approach and experience as both a Lead Teacher and a Centre Supervisor.
 This experience meshes well with our Montessori approach.
-Canaan holds a Graduate Diploma of Teaching (ECE) and a Post-Graduate Diploma of Human Resource Management along with a Bachelor of Arts.
-Canaan studied Montessori Education for two years with the Aperfield Montessori Trust.
+I hold a Graduate Diploma of Teaching (ECE) and a Post-Graduate Diploma of Human Resource Management along with a Bachelor of Arts.
+I studied Montessori Education for two years with the Aperfield Montessori Trust.

-Canaan seeks to facilitate an environment where children feel safe to challenge, query, take risks, ask “why” and explore their skills as natural researchers while engaging in meaning making about their world.
-She believes in empowering children to make decisions about their learning and in presenting them with provocations to explore new learning.
+I seek to facilitate an environment where children feel safe to challenge, query, take risks, ask “why” and explore their skills as natural researchers while engaging in meaning making about their world.
+I believe in empowering children to make decisions about their learning and in presenting them with provocations to explore new learning.

-A parent to two sons and one daughter, Canaan appreciates the “ages and stages” of both pre-schoolers and school aged children, bringing this understanding to her daily work with our PMK tamariki.
+As a parent to two sons and one daughter, I appreciate the “ages and stages” of both pre-schoolers and school aged children, bringing this understanding to my daily work with our PMK tamariki.

 Bachelor of Teaching, Early Childhood Education.
 New Zealand Tertiary College.